How Can Optical Communications Shape the Future of Deep Space Communications? A Survey

-{Aside from~\cite{djordjevic2010ldpc,djordjevic2011deep,wang2014potential,zhang2022parallel}, to the best of our knowledge, no other references analyzed DS OAM performance.
-Djordjevic et al. in~\cite{djordjevic2010ldpc} showed that OAM can achieve 100 Gbps in DS, however, looking at the state-of-the-art of OAM technologies, data rates can be in the range of hundreds of tera bytes per second and even higher in some cases.~\cite{huang2014100}, for example, showed that multiplexing quadrature amplitude modulation (QAM) signals with OAM results in 100 Tbps for a distance of 1 m.
-In ~\cite{wang2014n}, on the other hand, where 54.139 Gbps orthogonal frequency-division multiplexing (OFDM) 8~\acrshort{qam} signals over 368 WDM pol-muxed 26 OAM modes resulted in a capacity of 1.036 Pbps and spectral efficiency of 112.6 b/s/Hz.~\cite{wang2014n} has not relate such a high achievable rate to a distance though.
-In the context of DS, Wang et al. in~\cite{wang2014potential} proposed encoding OAM states of a single photon {with the deployment of relay nodes} to enable a reliable and secure transmission.
-Analyzing the performance of the idea is missing though.
-In~\cite{zhang2022parallel}, weak beam intensity detection in presence of a high background noise has been realized using PC detectors and a parallel coding method evaluated with a BER as low as 1.27$\times$10\textsuperscript{-5}, which is order of magnitude better than the traditional PPM.
+{There is a handful of work done exploring the performance of implementing OAM in DS. {From the capacity aspect,} {Djordjevic et al.~\cite{djordjevic2010ldpc} showed that DS OAM link can achieve a rate of 100 Gbps, based on LDPC-coded multidimensional OAM modulation.
+By employing 10 Gbps of data on 10 OAM dimensions, that could be provided by using PPM for instance~\cite{djordjevic2011deep}, the aggregated rate of 100 Gbps has shown to be achievable.
+Higher rates are accomplished by increasing the number of states used.
+However, scaling to higher states comes at the cost of increasing the crosstalk between the modes, thereby lowering the performance of BER.
+Looking at the OAM state-of-the-art technologies, data rates can be in the range of hundreds of terabytes per second and even higher in some cases.
+Huang et al.~\cite{huang2014100}, for example, showed that multiplexing quadrature amplitude modulation (QAM) signals with OAM results in 100 Tbps for a distance of 1 m.
+Wang et al.~\cite{wang2014n}, on the other hand, demonstrated that 54.139 Gbps orthogonal frequency division multiplexing (OFDM) 8~\acrshort{qam} signals over 368 WDM pol-muxed 26 OAM modes resulted in a capacity of 1.036 Pbps and spectral efficiency of 112.6 b/s/Hz.
+The authors in~\cite{wang2014n} have not related such a high-achievable rate to a distance though.